 What is Problem-Based Learning (PBL)?

 In 1993, the General Medical Council published a radical document, 'Tomorrow's Doctors', calling for major change in UK undergraduate medical education.
-In 2016, the GMC updated its standards and outcomes for medical education and training in the UK.
+Since that time, the GMC have continued to update its standards and outcomes for medical education and training in the UK.
 They continue to set the standards and outcomes that all medical students must meet if they are to graduate and work as a doctor in the UK, with all the details described here: the GMC's standards and guidance for undergraduates.
 Important themes in the MBChB at Keele University, aligned with the GMC policy, are:

 - Stimulation of curiosity; learning through problem-solving and experience: Rather than learning by rote, which emphasises recall of knowledge, students are expected to demonstrate ‘understanding’ of topics, relevant to medicine as a whole, which emphasises application of knowledge.
 Learning opportunities are provided in the appropriate context so students can relate the knowledge they acquire to the practice of medicine.
 Students should develop into doctors who are scholars and scientists.